systemd/mkosi/mkosi/resources/man/mkosi.1.md

 `ssh`
 :   When the image is built with the `Ssh=yes` option, this command
-    connects to a booted virtual machine (`qemu`) via SSH.
+    connects to a booted virtual machine via SSH.
 Make sure to run `mkosi ssh` with the same config as `mkosi build` so that it has the necessary information available to connect to the running virtual machine via SSH.
 Specifically, the SSH private key from the `SshKey=` setting is used to connect to the virtual machine.
 Use `mkosi genkey`